 “My parents died over 50 years ago, but they impact every decision I make because of the values they instilled,” Pittman says.
 “They didn’t tell me how to live.
 They lived and let me watch them.
 They did it the right way.”

 Roy Pittman with one of his early career champion middle school wrestlers

 A scholar-athlete at Washington High School, in Southeast Portland, Pittman’s best sports were football and baseball.
 He started wrestling for the conditioning it offered him for his preferred ball sports.
 Before he knew it, wrestling was his favorite sport.
 Pittman attended Portland Community College and Portland State.
 He began professionally as an accountant at a construction company, then was hired as a recreation instructor with the Portland Public Parks Bureau in 1970.
 Shortly thereafter, Pittman created the wrestling program at Peninsula Park.

-One of the reasons for Peninsula Wrestling Club (PWC) was because Pittman saw youth athletes being cut from football. basketball and baseball teams.
-The athletes lacked some of the basic skills and most of the advanced skills needed to excel in those sports.
+One of the reasons the Peninsula Wrestling Club (PWC) was popular was because of Pittman’s view of student athletes.
+Over the years he had seen youth athletes being cut from football, basketball and baseball teams.
+The athletes lacked some of the basic skills and most of the advanced skills needed to excel in those sports, but with scarce resources many students were eliminated from programs before they had an opportunity to learn the basics.
 So Roy started a wrestling class that was open to everyone, including girls, and no one was every cut from the program.

 Pittman demonstrates a move at Peninsula Wrestling Club